3 Ways to Save Electricity at Home

 Consider a new thermostat for your HVAC system.
 I recently purchased and installed a digital programmable thermostat for better control of my heat pump and am very pleased with it.

-By far the quickest, cheapest and easiest way to save money is proper use of the thermostat: keeping the settings reasonable.
-While I realize that the term "reasonable" is subjective, turning the thermostat down (68-70 degrees) in winter and up (76-80 degrees) in summer can produce a lot of savings with no cost at all.
+By far the quickest, cheapest, and easiest way to save money is the proper use of the thermostat: keeping the settings reasonable.
+While I realize that the term "reasonable" is subjective, turning the thermostat down (68–70 degrees) in winter and up (76–80 degrees) in summer can produce a lot of savings at no cost at all.

 Check each door and window for air infiltration and caulk and weatherstrip accordingly.
 If necessary, consider purchasing new windows.
 In a recent remodel, I replaced 11 very poor-quality windows in an add-on room of my home with four high-quality ones; that room has gone from nearly uninhabitable in hot or cold weather to one we use constantly.
 Another option to stop window leakage is to purchase and install plastic over them; while not pretty, it certainly helps.

 Check your attic for good insulation and ventilation.
 You should have 18" of insulation plus some type of ventilation.
 I have worked in an attic so hot that pipes had to be handled with leather gloves and then only for a few seconds at a time, and such heat will inevitably percolate down into your living space no matter how much insulation you have.
 My home has a powered exhaust fan that I check periodically for operation—it makes a world of difference in attic temperatures.
 Keep heating and air conditioning filters clean.